-- 1. This is a non-GAAP financial measure or ratio.
-See "Use of Non-GAAP Financial Measures and Ratios" section for further information. - 2.
+- This is a non-GAAP financial measure or ratio.
+See "Use of Non-GAAP Financial Measures and Ratios" section for further information. - Inis is a non-GAAP financial measure or ratio.
+See "Use of Non-GAAP Financial Measures and Ratios" section for further information.

 Bitumen price realized represents the realized petroleum revenue (blended bitumen sales revenue) net of diluent expense, expressed on a per barrel basis.
 Blended bitumen sales revenue represents revenue from our share of the heavy crude oil blend known as Fort Hills Reduced Carbon Life Cycle Dilbit Blend (FRB), sold at the Hardisty and U.S. Gulf Coast market hubs.
 FRB is comprised of bitumen produced from the Fort Hills oil sands mining and processing operations blended with purchased diluent.
 The cost of blending is affected by the amount of diluent required and the cost of purchasing, transporting and blending the diluent.
-A portion of diluent expense is effectively recovered in the sales price of the blended product.
-Diluent expense is also affected by Canadian and U.S. benchmark pricing and changes in the value of the Canadian dollar relative to the - 3.
+Aportion of diluent expense is effectively recovered in the sales price of the blended product.
+Diluent expense is also affected by Canadian and U.S. benchmark pricing and changes in the value of the Canadian dollar relative to the U.S. dollar. - му сыпамыя или 0.5. реполнять ргісіпів and спапаges in the value of the Canadian dollar relative to the U.S. dollar.
 The royalty rate applicable to pre-payout oil sands operations starts at 1% of gross revenue and increases for every dollar by which the WTI crude oil price in Canadian dollars exceeds \$55 per barrel, to a maximum of 9% when the WTI crude oil price is \$120 per barrel or higher.
-Fort Hills is currently in the pre-payout phase. - 4.
+Fort Hills is currently in the pre-payout phase.

 Transportation costs represent pipeline and storage costs downstream of the East Tank Farm blending facility.
 We use various pipeline and storage facilities to transport and sell our blend to customers throughout North America.
-Sales to the U.S. markets require additional transportation costs, but realize higher selling prices. - 5.
+Sales to the U.S. markets require additional transportation costs, but realize higher selling prices.

 Adjusted operating costs represent the costs to produce a barrel of bitumen from the Fort Hills mine and processing operation.

 With Fort Hills resuming a two-train operation in the fourth quarter, the facility is expected to operate at an average utilization rate of 90% throughout 2022.
 As such, we expect our share of annual production from Fort Hills to be approximately 33,000 to 39,400 barrels per day in 2022.
 The midpoint of our guidance represents an increase of approximately 85% compared to 2021 production.
-Annual adjusted operating costs1 are expected to be \$26 to \$30 per barrel in 2022, a decrease of close to 40% compared to 2021.
+Annual adjusted operating costs6 are expected to be \$26 to \$30 per barrel in 2022, a decrease of close to 40% compared to 2021.

-Capital spending in our energy business unit in 2022, which is expected to be approximately \$140 million, primarily for tailings infrastructure and work to transition to the next mining area at Fort Hills.
+Capital spending in our energy business unit in 2022, which is expected to be approximately \$140 million. primarily for tailings infrastructure and work to transition to the next mining area at Fort Hills.

-&lt;sup>1This is a non-GAAP financial measure or ratio.
-See "Use of Non-GAAP Financial Measures and Ratios" section for further information.
+6This is a non-GAAP financial measure or ratio.
+See "Use of Non-GAAP Financial Measures and Ratio" section for further information